 5. It’s The Home of Sesame Street

+New York City served as an inspiration for Sesame Street.
 The brownstone at 123 Sesame Street was inspired by the buildings along Amsterdam Avenue.
 The Sesame Street subway station was modeled after the original 72nd Street subway station.
 When the series was developed by the Children’s Television Workshop, Sesame Street was designed to resemble an urban, inner city landscape, recognizable to children although slightly idealized.

 7. New York Filmmakers